sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/DefiningGUIExperiment/DefiningExportFiles.md

 ### Example:

 ```
-file name: "results" type: text data: time + "; " + nb_preys + ";" + nb_predators refresh_every: 2;
+file name: "results" type: text data: time + "; " + nb_preys + ";" + nb_predators refresh:every(2);
 ```

-Each time step (or according to the frequency defined in the `refresh_every` facet of the file output), a new line will be added at the end of the file.
+Each time step (or according to the frequency defined in the `refresh` facet of the file output), a new line will be added at the end of the file.
 If `rewrite: false` is defined in its facets, a new file will be created for each simulation (identified by a timestamp in its name).

 Optionally, a `footer` and a `header` can also be described with the corresponding facets (of type string).